Desk Fees at Keller Williams

 Difference: Keller Williams is not structured to make a profit off of the desk fees charged to it’s agents.

 Desk fees at Keller Williams Realty are Optional.
 They are NOT REQUIRED.
-Only a small percentage of agents actually rent a desk inside the office market center, and when they do, they are charge the exact cost that the office bears for the square footage that the agent occupies.
+Only a small percentage of agents actually rent a desk inside the office market center, and when they do, they are charged the exact cost that the office bears for the square footage that the agent occupies.
 This agent-centric business model is actually very unique.
 The Keller Williams offices realize that the reason that they are in business is because of the agents, and not the other way around.
 No place is this truer than it is in the application of Desk Fees.
-Rather than charge a mandatory desk fee to the agents, Keller Williams would rather allow the real estate agents to have the option and choice to invest there own money in the way that they see fit.
-Some agents want and office environment and they are willing to allocate part of their expenses towards this while other prefer to work alone or at home and not incur these cost.
+Rather than charge a mandatory desk fee to the agents, Keller Williams allows the real estate agents to have the option and choice to invest their own money in the way that they see fit.
+Some agents want an office environment and they are willing to allocate part of their expenses towards this, while other prefer to work alone or at home and not incur these cost.

 The offices, or market centers as they are called in the Keller Williams model are set up with bullpen areas of cubicles that allow for agents to drop in and work, using their own laptop or tablet or one of the computers provided by the office.

 Agents come into the office for scheduled training that is published on the office training & events calendar at the start of the month, and the rest of the time they are either working with buyers and sellers out in the field or working from home.
 With this being the case for so many agents… Why do so many other companies continue to charge their agents so much for required desk fees?